How long do Mounjaro side effects last?

 Diarrhoea is experienced by 17% of people who use the 15 mg dose of Mounjaro and 13% of people on the 10 mg dose.
 Therefore, diarrhoea is more likely to occur if you increase your dose.

-Mounjaro is associated with gastrointestinal side effects because it lowers your appetite by slowing down the time it takes for food to move through your digestive system.
-When it does this it can cause some discomfort, including diarrhoea, nausea, or even constipation.
+Mounjaro is associated with gastrointestinal side effects because it reduces appetite by slowing the time it takes for food to move through the digestive system.
+When it does this, it can cause some discomfort, including diarrhoea, nausea, or even constipation.

 If you are experiencing diarrhoea, it’s important to drink plenty of fluids to remain hydrated.
-You might consider rehydration salts to help balance the electrolytes you’re losing.
+You may want to consider rehydration salts to help replenish the electrolytes you’re losing.
 You can also help by resting and eating small amounts of food regularly.

 5. Constipation